 Awards will be allocated through an annual application process in combination with the Community Development Block Grant (CDBG) awards.
 The program year begins (September 1st) and runs through (August 31st) of the following year.
+Managing the Home Fund simultaneously with the CDBG annual process would allow for a more efficient use of staff resources and would offer the City Council the opportunity to leverage CDBG funds accordingly.
 Applications may be provided on a rolling basis if the need arises.